mm80843/T3.5/docs/Benef/PBN__Benef_442.md

 # __Improved mental health__

+## Name of the Benefit

+Window designs that allow for interesting views and spaces of retreat promote resident well-being and reduce stress.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in the expansion of urban green spaces can expect increased property values as people prioritize living near green spaces for improved mental health.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_476.md)